 Credibility in any business is imperative to gain the confidence of colleagues and consumers.
 The investment real estate market is a high stakes world of big money and a lot of competition.
-Building credibility as a real estate investor in Washington DC and North Carolina, helps you capitalize on deals and find the right partners when necessary.
+Building credibility as a real estate investor in Charlotte, helps you capitalize on deals and find the right partners when necessary.

 Three areas to Focus on When It Comes to Your Credibility as a Real Estate Investor